nokia/network-as-code-py/README.md

 ## License

-The Network as Code Python SDK is open source software available under the Apache 2.0 license.
+The Network as Code Python SDK is open-source software available under the Apache 2.0 license.

 ## Development